 Anti-inflammatory medication and a painkiller are prescribed for swelling and discomfort, as well as an antibiotic to prevent infection.
 You should also apply ice, elevate the head, and avoid blowing your nose and wearing eyeglasses.

-Finally, few people ever regret getting a nose job.
+Finally, very few people ever regret getting a nose job.
 It has the potential to create a new appearance and lend new confidence.
-Just be careful
+If you’re interested in learning more about rhinoplasty or other surgical procedures, contact Athré Facial Plastics today for a consultation.